RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 KOZINSKI, Circuit Judge, with whom Circuit Judges O'SCANNLAIN and KLEINFELD join, dissenting from the order rejecting the suggestion for rehearing en banc.

 Something very dangerous is going on here.
 Private property, including intellectual property, is essential to our way of life.
 It provides an incentive for investment and innovation; it stimulates the flourishing of our culture; it protects the moral entitlements of people to the fruits of their labors.
 But reducing too much to private property can be had medicine.
 Private land, for instance, is far more useful if separated from other private land by public streets, roads and highways.
 Public parks, utility rights-of-way and sewers reduce the amount of land in private hands, but vastly enhance the value of the property that remains.

 So too it is with intellectual property.
 Overprotecting intellectual property is as harmful as underprotecting it.
 Creativity is impossible without a rich public domain.
-Nothing today, likely nothing since we tamed fire, is genuinely new: Culture, like science and technology, grows by accretion, each new creator building on the works of those who came before.
+Nothing today, likely nothing since we tamed fire, is genuinely new:
+Culture, like science and technology, grows by accretion, each new creator building on the works of those who came before.
 Overprotection stifles the very creative forces it's supposed to nurture.

 The panel's opinion is a classic case of overprotection.
-Concerned about what it sees as a wrong done to Vanna White, the panel majority erects a property right of remarkable and dangerous breadth: Under the majority's opinion, it's now a tort for advertisers to *remind* the public of a celebrity.
+Concerned about what it sees as a wrong done to Vanna White, the panel majority erects a property right of remarkable and dangerous breadth:
+Under the majority's opinion,
+it's now a tort for advertisers to *remind* the public of a celebrity.
 Not to use a celebrity's name, voice, signature or likeness; not to imply the celebrity endorses a product; but simply to evoke the celebrity's image in the public's mind.
 This Orwellian notion withdraws far more from the public domain than prudence and common sense allow.
 It conflicts with the Copyright Act and the Copyright Clause.
 It raises serious First Amendment problems.
 It's had law, and it deserves a long, hard second look.&hellip;

 The district judge quite reasonably held that, because Samsung didn't use White's name, likeness, voice or signature, it didn't violate her right of publicity.
-Not so, says the panel majority: The California right of publicity can't possibly be limited to name and likeness.
-If it were, the majority reasons, a "clever advertising strategist" could avoid using White's name or likeness but nevertheless remind people of her with impunity, "effectively eviscerat[ing]" her rights.
-To prevent this "evisceration," the panel majority holds that the right of publicity must extend beyond name and likeness, to any "appropriation" of White's "identity" — anything that "evoke[s]" her personality. *Id.*
+Not so, says the panel majority:
+The California right of publicity can't possibly be limited to name and likeness.
+If it were, the majority reasons, a "clever advertising strategist" could avoid using White's name or likeness but nevertheless remind people of her with impunity, "effectively eviscerating" her rights.
+To prevent this "evisceration," the panel majority holds that the right of publicity must extend beyond name and likeness, to any "appropriation" of White's "identity"---anything that "evokes" her personality. *Id.*

 But what does "evisceration" mean in intellectual property law?
 Intellectual property rights aren't like some constitutional rights, absolute guarantees protected against all kinds of interference, subtle as well as blatant.
-They cast no penumbras, emit no emanations: The very point of intellectual property laws is that they protect only against certain specific kinds of appropriation.
+They cast no penumbras, emit no emanations:
+The very point of intellectual property laws is that they protect only against certain specific kinds of appropriation.
 I can't publish unauthorized copies of, say, *Presumed Innocent;* I can't make a movie out of it.
 But I'm  perfectly free to write a book about an idealistic young prosecutor on trial for a crime he didn't commit.
-So what if I got the idea from *Presumed Innocent?* So what if it reminds readers of the original?
+So what if I got the idea from *Presumed Innocent?*
+So what if it reminds readers of the original?
 Have I "eviscerated" Scott Turow's intellectual property rights?
 Certainly not.
 All creators draw in part on the work of those who came before, referring to it, building on it, poking fun at it; we call this creativity, not piracy.

-The majority isn't, in fact, preventing the "evisceration" of Vanna White's existing rights; it's creating a new and much broader property right, a right unknown in California law.
+The majority isn't, in fact,
+preventing the "evisceration" of Vanna White's existing rights; it's creating a new and much broader property right, a right unknown in California law.
 It's replacing the existing balance between the interests of the celebrity and those of the public by a different balance, one substantially more favorable to the celebrity.
-Instead of having an exclusive right in her name, likeness, signature or voice, every famous person now has an exclusive right to *anything that reminds the viewer of her.* After all, that's all Samsung did: It used an inanimate object to remind people of White, to "evoke [her identity]."
+Instead of having an exclusive right in her name, likeness, signature or voice, every famous person now has an exclusive right to *anything that reminds the viewer of her.*
+After all, that's all Samsung did:
+It used an inanimate object to remind people of White, to "evoke [her identity]."

 Consider how sweeping this new right is.
 What is it about the ad that makes people think of White?
 It's not the robot's wig, clothes or jewelry; there must be ten million blond women (many of them quasi-famous) who wear dresses and jewelry like White's.
 It's that the robot is posed near the "Wheel of Fortune" game board.
 Remove the game board from the ad, and no one would think of Vanna White.
-But once you include the game board, anybody standing beside it — a brunette woman, a man wearing women's clothes, a monkey in a wig and gown — would evoke White's image, precisely the way the robot did.
+But once you include the game board, anybody standing beside it---a brunette woman, a man wearing women's clothes, a monkey in a wig and gown---would evoke White's image, precisely the way the robot did.
 It's the "Wheel of Fortune" set, not the robot's face or dress or jewelry that evokes White's image.
 The panel is giving White an exclusive right not in what she looks like or who she is, but in what she does for a living.

 This is entirely the wrong place to strike the balance.
-Intellectual property rights aren't free: They're imposed at the expense of future creators and of the public at large.
+Intellectual property rights aren't free:
+They're imposed at the expense of future creators and of the public at large.
 Where would we be if Charles Lindbergh had an exclusive right in the concept of a heroic solo aviator?
 If Arthur Conan Doyle had gotten a copyright in the idea of the detective story, or Albert Einstein had patented the theory of relativity?
 If every author and celebrity had been given the right to keep people from mocking them or their work?
 Surely this would have made the world poorer, not richer, culturally as well as economically.

 This is why intellectual property law is full of careful balances between what's set aside for the owner and what's left in the public domain for the rest of us: The relatively short life of patents; the longer, but finite, life of copyrights; copyright's idea-expression dichotomy; the fair use doctrine; the prohibition on copyrighting facts; the compulsory license of television broadcasts and musical compositions; federal preemption of overbroad state intellectual property laws; the nominative use doctrine in trademark law; the right to make soundalike recordings.
 All of these diminish an intellectual property owner's rights.
 All let the public use something created by someone else.
 But all are necessary to maintain a free environment in which creative genius can flourish.